SinAi-Inc/iStampit.io/COOKIE_POLICY.md

 # Cookie Policy (Session Authentication)

-This document describes how iStampit uses browser cookies for user authentication between the public site (`istampit.io`) and the application (`app.istampit.io`).
+This document describes how iStampit uses browser cookies for user authentication between the public marketing site (`istampit.io`) and the centralized authentication service (`auth.istampit.io`).

 ## 1. Cookie Purpose

-We issue a single session cookie after a successful login via the auth service (`app.istampit.io`).
-This cookie authenticates subsequent requests to protected application APIs.
+We issue a single session cookie after a successful login via the auth service (`auth.istampit.io`).
+This cookie authenticates subsequent requests to protected application APIs and is scoped for cross‑subdomain usage.

 ## 2. Scope & Domain

-The session cookie is scoped to the `app.istampit.io` subdomain (host-only) to apply the principle of least privilege.
-Public, unauthenticated pages at `istampit.io` do not need direct access to this cookie.
+The session cookie is set with the `Domain=.istampit.io` attribute so that future subdomains (e.g. `app.istampit.io`) can share authentication.
+Public, unauthenticated pages at `istampit.io` do not read the cookie directly in client JavaScript; they fetch session state through lightweight JSON endpoints.

 ## 3. Lifetime